 8. Use available privacy options and opt-outs when you create online and social network accounts.
 Opt out of tracking features when possible.

 9. Discuss the privacy of your medical records with your doctor.
 Request a copy of your medical records before they are sent to another party, such as an insurance company.

-10. Guard your identity carefully by looking for unusual public records or credit activity in your IdentitySmart report.
+10. Guard your identity carefully by looking for unusual public records or credit activity.

 11. Use varied passwords for your email, bank, Facebook, and other personal accounts.
 Avoid staying logged into an account unless it’s on a private computer.

 12. Avoid sharing your social security number whenever possible.
 Don’t carry around your Social Security card, military ID, Medicare, or other valuable personal identifiers.

 13. Keep your computer software updated.
 Install upgrades as soon as possible to protect yourself, your computer, and your information.